- Field Service Management

 The challenge is to balance technicians’ workloads with the right mix of recurring and emergency tasks.
 Field service management software that considers real-time constraints and provides visibility on the progress of already-scheduled service calls is key to achieving this balance.

 Field service schedulers must schedule recurring service calls while leaving time for emergency situations that may arise.
-The Praxedo software automates field service scheduling based on frequency and a predefined time period for a given site, for all of a customer’s site, for a single piece of equipment, or for all equipment at a site.
+The Praxedo software automates field service scheduling based on a predetermined time period and frequency for any given site, any single piece of equipment and for the equipment at the site.

 4. Focus on the field